 At any given time, fleas do not like to be out in the open.
 If the temperature is intensely hot and the sun gets to them, they will seek out shady areas such as under shrubs and leaves, in sand and in damp woodpiles.
 They dislike sunny well-lit areas, so any place which is moist, shady and cool will be their preference.

 - The first places to treat for fleas are the areas where your pets hang out.
 The shrubs that the dog likes to lie under, the sandy area that the cat rolls in, and places outside where your pets play.
-You may need to purchase a chemical spray or powder for the area.
+You may need to purchase a chemical spray or powder like food grade Diatomaceous earth for the area.

 - Fleas like fallen leaves and organic debris left lying around in the garden.
 Make sure that your garden is always kept free from leaves or debris by raking it all up and disposing of it or making it into compost.
 Trim the lower branches of your trees to allow more sunlight through, and clean up under shrubs and bushy areas.
 Clear along fences and walls too.
 Eradicate weeds and mow the lawn regularly.
 If your lawn is long, your chance of being bitten by fleas is higher whenever you or your animal do your favorite activities outside.